GrapheneOS/hardened_malloc/README.md

 `int` instead of `size_t`, resulting in undefined signed overflows.
 It also misuses the fields and provides a strange, idiosyncratic set of values rather than following the SVID/XPG `mallinfo` definition.
-The `malloc_info` function is still provided, with the same format as Android but with the version set to `hardened_malloc-1`.
+The `malloc_info` function is still provided, with a similar format as what Android uses, with tweaks for hardened\_malloc and the the version set to `hardened_malloc-1`.
 The data format may be changed in the future.

 As an example, consider the follow program from the hardened\_malloc tests: